Blog

 Step 6: Design and Multimedia integration

 Like in the development phase, there are numerous ways to create visual content and present information on your website, whether static images, video or interactive elements.
-The cost varies entirely on how you want your site to look.
-Here, your agency will help you to come up with effective ideas that align with your business goals.
+The cost varies entirely depending on how you want your site to look.
+Here, your agency will help you come up with effective ideas that align with your business goals.
 The cost ranges from $300 to $10,000+.

 Step 7: Ongoing maintenance